Simple VPS hardening

 home

 It’s becoming increasingly popular to reduce abstractions in your stack.
-This includes a lot of people ditching all in one cloud providers for a single VPS for cost benefits and some others starting large full stack projects with vanilla PHP and self-hosting everything down to the db.
+A lot of people are ditching all-in-one cloud providers for a single VPS, and others are starting full stack projects with vanilla PHP and self-hosting everything down to the db.

 I personally enjoy this push, but think it could be risky since few places show the full process of what configuring a new VPS really looks like.
-I wanted to write up on hardening to help ensure the new machine is at least a bit safer.
+Here’s a write up on hardening to help ensure the new machine is at least a bit safer.

 Initial setup